 | Rippling | $8/user/mo + add-ons | No | Custom |

-A few things jump out.
-Only three tools offer a genuinely free tier - Zoho Recruit, Pin, and Breezy HR.
-Most options cluster between $150-$300/mo, which is where the trade-offs between features matter most.
-And Rippling's base price looks cheap until you add the recruiting module on top.
+Three takeaways stand out immediately.
+Only Zoho Recruit, Pin, and Breezy HR offer a genuinely free tier.
+Most affordable AI recruiting software for small businesses clusters between $150-$300/mo, where the trade-offs between features matter most.
+Rippling’s base price looks cheap until you add the recruiting module on top.

 The chart highlights an important distinction.
 Most tools in the $75-$299/mo range are applicant tracking systems - they manage people who apply to your jobs.
 Pin is the only option under $300/mo that proactively searches a candidate database and automates outreach.
 That’s a fundamentally different value proposition for small teams that can’t wait for the right candidates to come to them.